CentaurusInfra/arktos/docs/design-proposals/arch/daemonset.md

 This architecture has some defects:
 * Lack of built-in mechanism to distribute and sync DaemonSet copies to all tenant partitions;
-* Increase of inconsistency of tenanted API resource accesses (e.g. kubelet need to get Pods from RP besides TP's).
+* Increased operation complexity: multiple RP's each runs master controllers;
+* Decreased scheudule accuracy: scheduler in RP schedules daemon Pods which cannot have the resource allocation reflected in schedule in TP, which leads to inaccuracy of the deceived resources.
+* Overlap of TP/RP: Pod/configmap/secret may be managed by TP or RP - depending on whether they are DaemonSet related or not, which tarnishes the clear cut of TP/RP.

 **DaemonSet in Hybrid**

 This is a variant of the above-mentioned DS in RP: cluster admin manages DaemonSet at tenant partition; system implements a built-in distribution mechanism (DaemonSet distribution controller) to push DeamonSet change to all resource partitions.

-This architecture mitigates the DS sync problem, but it brings more incompatibility of scale-out and scale-up.
+This architecture mitigates the DS sync problem, but it brings more incompatibility of scale-out and scale-up, as scale-up hs no such sync in the first place.

 ### Reequired Changes
 The minimum changes required to support DaemonSet of Arktos